ljvmiranda921/ljvmiranda921.github.io/life/_posts/2018-09-04-my-year-in-commits.md

   quite some time.
 I actually started a [small project in Haskell](https://github.com/ljvmiranda921/pokecatch), might as well finish it.
 I also purchased [Get Programming with Haskell](https://www.manning.com/books/get-programming-with-haskell), hopefully it accelerates my learning.
+* **Less commits on weekends**.
+For the past few months, it seems that I've been writing code every day.
+Not that I'm complaining, but even if I love programming, doing it too much can lead to burnout.
+Grayed-out top and bottom rows should be in my commit graph next year.

+As a close, I think that doing this yearly review helped me reflect on my journey in tech and software.
+I learned a **ton** of things, and I'm very excited to learn more in the future.